vaderyang/MechanicalSoup/README.rst

 .. code:: python

-    """Example usage of MechanicalSoup to get the results from DuckDuckGo."""
+    """Example usage of Vsoup to get the results from DuckDuckGo."""

-    import mechanicalsoup
+    import vsoup

     # Connect to duckduckgo
-    browser = mechanicalsoup.StatefulBrowser()
+    browser = vsoup.StatefulBrowser()
     browser.open("https://duckduckgo.com/")

     # Fill-in the search form